frei480/knowledge-base/io.md

 )
 ```

-where we specify that the \"anon\" parameter is meant for the \"s3\"
+where we specify that the "anon" parameter is meant for the "s3"
 part of the implementation, not to the caching implementation.
 Note that
 this caches to a temporary directory for the duration of the session
 only, but you can also specify a permanent store.